manan45/autodoc_generator/src/auto_doc_generator/docs/onboarding.md

 # Developer Onboarding Guide

-Welcome to the Flask Web Application project!
+Welcome to the General Software Project project!
 This guide will help you get started quickly.

 ## Prerequisites